Your Social Security amount could change

 $

 Each year before your birthday, many working Americans receive an annual statement that shows the projected retirement benefits from the Social Security Administration.
-These Social Security benefits could change by the time your retire.
+These Social Security benefits could change by the time you retire.

 Do you think the Social Security Administration should stick with the number given in your annual report?